Gagnavarslan/sst/docs/index.rst

     Disabling Javascript
 ------------------------

-If you need to disable Javascript for an individual test you can do it by putting the following at the start of the test::
+If you need to disable Javascript for an individual test, you can do it by putting the following at the start of the test::

     JAVASCRIPT_DISABLED = True